-Before we start this adventure, the kids and I are taking the time to study the geography and history of these places and the states through which we will be traveling.
+Before we start this adventure, the kids and I are taking the time to study geography and history of these places and the states through which we will be traveling.
 We are using a wonderful free resource, U.S. State Study, created by Paige Hudson over at elementalblogging.

 As if things couldn’t get any better, a sweet friend of mine invited us to visit her co-op.
 Everyone made us feel so welcome!
 I believe this is going to be a good fit for our family.
 And if all this wasn’t enough we ran into some friends that are involved in this co-op.
-It was like God putting the icing on the cake!!
+It was like God put the icing on the cake!!

 “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen.”
 Ephesians 3:20-21

 I have to admit I haven’t been real patient during these last eleven years, but it was definitely worth the wait!
 All this time I thought God was telling me no on things like co-op and vacations which included visiting historical places.
 I will be perfectly honest, at times I felt sorry for us missing out on these opportunities.
 But God was only saying “wait, all in MY time”!
-After all we have been through these past eleven years, I feel our family will benefit and appreciate what God has given us much more now than we would have then.
+After all, we have been through these past eleven years, I feel our family will benefit and appreciate what God has given us much more now than we would have then.
 God’s timing is ALWAYS perfect!!